 5. Invest as much as you can

 When choosing new furniture, fittings and materials for floor and wall finishes buy the best you can afford.
 If you cut corners you’re going to have to replace things in five or ten years time when you might not have the same energy.
 When I see examples of architect’s apartments from the 50s and 60s – they have barely changed in 50 years but still look amazing because they were designed with quality materials that have stood up to decades of use.
-Encaustic tiles like the ones in the hallway below, for instance, have survived for well over a century in many London homes.
-Materials such as solid hardwoods, leather, porcelain, stone, marble and quality fixtures and fittings will all repay the extra you invest in them now.
-What’s more – the children are grown up and so you can have nice things – at last.
+Encaustic tiles, for instance, have survived for well over a century in many London homes.
+Materials such as solid hardwoods, leather, porcelain, stone, marble, and quality fixtures and fittings will all repay the extra you invest in them now.
+What’s more – the children are grown up and so you can have nice things – at last.<

 A well-insulated home makes complete sense – it’s more comfortable with lower fuel costs.
 UK Building regulations mean that new homes are heavily insulated but older homes can be draughty and cost a fortune to heat.
 Heat rises so first check that loft insulation is deep enough – it’s easy and relatively inexpensive to install but can effectively reduce heat loss and heating bills.
 Other forms of insulation include double or triple glazing, cavity or solid wall insulation, draughtproofing and insulating pipes and radiators.
 The Energy Saving Trust has a comprehensive section on home insulation on their website.